 This is a great solution if you like the idea of keeping the integrity of an inherited ring but want the big look of a halo setting!

 Want something like this for yourself?
-Connect with me and we can get started!
+Get Pricing and Details Here!